NEW ARRIVALS

 A warm welcome awaits

-There is another major advantage to a posting to the USA and that membership of the British Embassy Support Association.
-Members include British Embassy and Government exchange personnel posted to the USA, and those who accompany them.
-Some of us have moved many times, for others this is the first move, some of us have families living with us, others have children at boarding school in the UK.
-The advantage to being a relatively large community is that we have a wealth of knowledge, and there will somebody here who has a similar situation to your own and we all want to share our experiences with you to make your own move to Washington as positive as possible.
+The British Embassy Support Association is here to support you throughout your stay.
+Members include British Embassy and Government Exchange Personnel posted to the USA, and those who accompany them.
+Some of us have moved many times, for others this is the first move.
+Some are unaccompanied, some have families living with us, others have children at boarding school in the UK.
+The advantage to being a relatively large community is that we have a wealth of knowledge - there will be somebody here who has a similar situation to your own.
+We are happy to share our experiences with you to make your own move to Washington as positive as possible.

 Below are some general tips that may assist you.
 Please remember that if you have more specific questions we are here to help.
-We have an e-mail address which is checked by a volunteer from the BESA committee who will try to put you in touch with somebody who can help you with your requests.
-You can Contact BESA here.
+We have e-mail addresses which are checked by volunteers from the BESA committee who will try to put you in touch with somebody who can help you with your requests.
+You can contact your BESA Team here.

 Setting-up home